Workflow guide

 Generic AI Tools vs Showroom Render Workflows

 Generic AI image tools can generate attractive images.
-Kitchen showroom teams usually need more: repeatable inputs, queueing, QA checks, review decisions, approved room storage, and predictable usage controls.
+KBB showrooms and interior teams usually need more: repeatable inputs, queueing, automatic possible-drift checks, approval decisions, approved room storage, and predictable usage controls.

 The difference is what happens around the image.